chriswailes/RLTK/README.md

 ### Argument Passing for Actions

 By default the proc objects associated with productions are passed one argument for each symbol on the right-hand side of the production.
 This can lead to long, unwieldy argument lists.
 To change this behaviour you can use the {RLTK::Parser.default_arg_type} method, which accepts the `:splat` (default) and `:array` arguments.
 Any production actions that are defined after a call to {RLTK::Parser.default_arg_type} will use the argument passing method currently set as the default.
-You can switch between the different argument passing methods by calling {RLTK::Parser.default_arg_type repeatedly.
+You can switch between the different argument passing methods by calling {RLTK::Parser.default_arg_type} repeatedly.

 Individual productions may specify the argument type used by their action via the `arg_type` parameter.
 If the {RLTK::Parser.production} method is passed an argument type and a block, any clauses defined inside the block will use the argument type specified by the `arg_type` parameter.